 Not knowing how many bags of M&M's to buy, I guesstimated.
-I purchased five of the largest bags of M&M's available in the local grocery store, after price shopping several different stores.
+I purchased five of the largest bags of M&M's available in my local grocery store, after price shopping.
 In addition, I bought small snack-sized ziplock baggies.
 These were perfect for my tins.

 The TinsClick thumbnail to view full-size

 The snack baggies kept the candy fresh.
 In addition to keeping the candy fresh, we had hot temperatures to contend with.
 It was necessary to travel by car to the wedding on a hot day.
 Thank goodness, our drive took less than two hours.
 We kept the car cool and placed the candy on the floor behind the driver seat and out of the sun.
 As soon as we arrived, we took the tins to the motel room and turned the thermostat in the room to cold.